camunda/camunda-docs/docs/guides/setting-up-development-project.md

 [Video link](https://youtu.be/_GQuqEwzWKM?t=1931)

-We will create a second worker that takes the custom header and applies it to the variables in the workflow.
+We will create a second worker that takes the custom header and applies it to the variables in the process.

 - Edit the `main.go` file, and add structs for the new worker's request and response payloads: